aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 there is only one clock domain and no [three-state logic](https://en.wikipedia.org/wiki/Three-state_logic).

-At the Register-Transfer Level, such a digital circuit has the following general structure:
+At the Register-Transfer Level, such a circuit has the following general structure:

 ![Architecture of a synchronous digital circuit](/assets/figures/digital-circuits-racket/synchronous-architecture.svg)